 Who is making the new period drama?

 “Emma” is the first feature-length drama for director Autumn de Wilde, who is widely known for her photography and music videos.
 Eleanor Catton, (Man Booker Prize winner for the 1860s-set The Luminaries, a “lively parody of a 19th-century novel”) adapted “Emma” for the screen.

-A week into directing, de Wilde said that “working with the brilliant Eleanor Catton on her screenplay for our Jane Austen’s Emma… has been an incredible, inspiring and hilarious experience.”
+De Wilde said that “working with the brilliant Eleanor Catton on her screenplay for our Jane Austen’s Emma… has been an incredible, inspiring and hilarious experience.”

 Costumes are by Alexandra Byrne (The Aeronauts, Elizabeth).

 Working Title’s Tim Bevan and Eric Fellner (Atonement, Les Miserables, Victoria & Abdul, Rebecca), and Blueprint Pictures’ Graham Broadbent and Pete Czernin (The Guernsey Literary and Potato Peel Pie Society) produced.
 The British costume drama was filmed in England.